cakephp/docs/en/appendices/3-4-migration-guide.rst

 Deprecated Combined Get/Set Methods
 -----------------------------------

-In the past CakePHP has leveraged 'modal' methods that operate as provide both a get/set mode.
+In the past CakePHP has leveraged 'modal' methods that provide both a get/set mode.
 These methods complicate IDE autocompletion and our ability to add stricter return types in the future.
 For these reasons, combined get/set methods are being split into separate get and set methods.